MCiret/P8_PurBeurre_WebApp/README.rst

 Features
 --------

-1) User (logged or not (see below)) researches a food product in order to obtain an healthy substitute food.
+1) User (logged or not (see below)) searches a food product in order to obtain an healthy substitute food.

-    1.1) User could use research field (present in all pages header and in home page) to enter keywords and display the result page.
+    1.1) User could use search field (present in all pages header and in home page) to enter keywords and display the result page.

-        - If only 1 food product matches the research keywords then substitutes foods are displayed.
+        - If only 1 food product matches the search keywords then substitutes foods are displayed.
-        - Else if many food products match the research keywords then they are listed to be chosen by user and then substitutes foods are displayed.
+        - Else if many food products match the search keywords then they are listed to be chosen by user and then substitutes foods are displayed.

     1.2) Click on substitute food picture to display the details page and its Open Food Facts url.